antoinearnoud/book-fortran/chapter2.md

 ## Functions and Subroutines

 In FORTRAN you can use two types of blocs of code which you provide with input: the function and the subroutine.
-Consider these two as quite similar.
-Let's see the differences between them.
+They both work the same way but with slight differences.

 ### Functions